 529 beneficiaries may now transfer excess funds from a 529 account to a Roth IRA.
 A transfer

 can only be made from a 529 plan to a Roth IRA of the beneficiary of the 529 account (not the

 owner of the account).
 The plan must have been maintained at least 15 years prior to a Roth

 Beginning in 2024, a transfer in any year is limited to the annual IRA contribution limit during

-For example, Mary, the beneficiary of the 529 plan, contributes $2,000 to his Roth IRA.
+For example, Mary, the beneficiary of the 529 plan, contributes $2,000 to her Roth IRA.
 He

 could roll $4,000 from his 529 plan over to the Roth IRA.
 The aggregate lifetime rollover limit is

 $35,000; rollovers cannot exceed the aggregate prior to the 5-year period ending on the date of